-Shopify Sitemap Limitations
+Shopify XML Sitemap Limitations

 One of the benefits/limitations of Shopify (depending on your perspective!) is that it automatically creates XML sitemaps split by page type.